TomStuart92/TomStuart92.github.io/_posts/16-10-24-FinalProject.md

 Today we were down to four people, so we divided up.
 Two of us started looking at the swift app.
 Euan and I, turned our attention to the cloud server.
 We've settled on Node as our server side framework.
 We wanted something that we were familiar with, but also that could deal with a (hypothetical) large number of connections.

 Our first task was to get a list of events into a database to show to users.
-We've decided to use MeetUP's api to get events in London for our MVP.
+We've decided to use MeetUps api to get events in London for our MVP.
 So we wrote a script that makes a request to their API and saves the response to a Postgres Database.
 We then deployed this to Heroku, and set up an automated task, so our events are refreshed on a regular basis.

 All in all a good day, but I feel like we haven't made as much progress as we should have.
 Swift/XCode appears to be a really difficult environment to work in, and the development cycle may prove to be much longer than we originally thought.